cassandrandivhuwo/Bright-coffee-shop-sales/README.md

 ### Summary of results
 - Revenue grew significantly from approximately R2,300 in January to approximately R6,400 in June (a 50% increase).
-- Hell's Kitchen is the top-performing store; Lower Manhattan is the weakest.
+- Hell's Kitchen (revenue of R56,957) is the top-performing store; Lower Manhattan (revenue of R54 445) is the weakest.
 - The top revenue drivers are Coffee, Tea, and Bakery, with Coffee leading consistently.
 - Low-spend customers account for 95% of all revenue.
 - Weekdays generate roughly 80% of total sales.